The Maple Harp

-Some of the Maple woods above might be considered deluxe and there would be an extra charge for it.
-If you're interested in premium Maple, let us know.
+Some of the maple wood above might be considered deluxe, and there would be an extra charge for it.
+If you're interested in premium maple, let us know.
 We can show you what we have by way of a private webpage.
 There is a $100 minimum for looking that will be applied to the price of your wood choice.

 More maple harps: